Loading content…

 Meet the three scripts, the sound-based nature of kana, and the basic Japanese sentence pattern used in beginner reading.

 Japanese writing mixes hiragana, katakana, and kanji.
-Hiragana is used for core grammar and many native words.
-Katakana is used for loanwords and emphasis.
+Hiragana carries grammar endings and many native words.
+Katakana is used for loanwords and visual emphasis.
 Kanji carries meaning.
-In basic sentences, the verb usually comes near the end, so readers often wait for the final word to know the full action.
+Even when a sentence looks unfamiliar, the final predicate still gives you the main action or statement.

 わたしは りんごを たべます。